csiro-data-school/python-files/_episodes/10-files.md

 > {: .solution}
 {: .challenge}

-> ## Why does the output in the previous exercise contain blank lines?
+> ## Why all the blank lines?
-> The input file does not contain blank lines, so where are they coming from?
+> In the previous exercise, the input file does not contain blank lines, so where are they coming from?
->
-> > ## Solution
-> > `print` is adding a second newline character to the string read from the
+> The answer is the `print` function. `print` is adding a newline character to the string read from the
-> > file, which already contains a newline character.
+> file, which already contains a newline character.
-> {: .solution}
-{: .challenge }
+{: .callout }

-For reading lines from a file, you can iterate over the file object.
+`file` objects are also *iterable*, meaning we can iterate over all the lines, just like we can iterate through elements of a `list` object, or characters in a `string` object.
 This is memory efficient, fast, and leads to simple code:
 ~~~
 for line in f:
     print(line)
 ~~~
 {: .language-python}

-> ## Update your text reading program to use file iteration
+> ## Using file iteration
 > Update your previous program to use the file iteration approach.
 You should
 > see the same output.
 > > ## Solution